-Honey hunting in Nepal is one of the most adventurous activity.
-The honey from wild bees are gathered using traditional methods.
-Since the combs are found clinging in high cliffs , it is impossible to gather honey from the ground.
-The local people use traditional rope ladder, smokes and knives.
-This make honey hunting even more thrilling.
+Honey hunting in Nepal is one of the most adventurous activities.
+The honey from wild bees is gathered using traditional methods.
+Since the combs are found clinging to high cliffs , it is impossible to gather honey from the ground.
+The local people use traditional rope ladders, smoke, and knives.
+This makes honey hunting even more thrilling.

-Laboriosa, the Himalayan giant honey bee, is the largest honeybee in the world.Specially found in the upper hilly and mountainous region of Nepal, tthis large honey bee is called " Bhir Mauri" in local language which directly translates to cliff bees.
+Laboriosa, the Himalayan giant honeybee, is the largest honeybee in the world.
+Especially found in the upper hilly and mountainous region of Nepal, tthis large honey bee is called " Bhir Mauri" in the local language which directly translates to cliff bees.
 These bees got this name according to their habitat.
-These honey bees are found clinging on to the high cliffs.
+These honey bees are found clinging to the high cliffs.
 The hives of these bees are bigger than forest bees or household bees.

 The Gurungs across many parts of Nepal, especially the Kaski and Lamjung districts, value the traditions of honey hunting as a part of their lifestyle.
 The honey is collected twice a year during the autumn and spring season.
 The honey gathered is expensive due to its medicinal and psychedelic properties.
 In Nepal, there are five honey bee species.
 Among them, wild cliff bees or giant Himalayan bees (Apis Laboriosa ) make their comb in open spaces like mountain cliffs.
 It is the largest bee species and forms giant combs.
 Therefore, people get up to 40 kg of honey from a single comb.
 Besides rock, these bees also make comb in large tree trunks.
 Honey obtained from Apis Laboriosa bees has psychedelic effects; therefore, it is renowned worldwide as ‘mad honey.
 It gives you a pleasant effect when consumed in small doses.
 Therefore, honey hunting in Nepal is considered a treasure by hunters.